favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

-# Design Note: Managed WAF List Item Ownership
+# Design Note: WAF Ownership Instantiation

-Read when: changing WAF list ownership, managed-item filtering, or ownership-aware WAF cleanup semantics.
+Read when: changing WAF list ownership, managed-item filtering, or ownership-aware WAF cleanup semantics tied to WAF list items.

-Defines: the durable contract for `MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX`, `WAF_LIST_ITEM_COMMENT`, and ownership-aware WAF reconciliation.
+Defines: the WAF instantiation of the ownership model, including WAF attribute-based ownership via `MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX` and `WAF_LIST_ITEM_COMMENT`, plus ownership-aware WAF reconciliation.

 Does not define: exact warning text or repository-wide naming policy.

-`MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX` lets each updater instance decide which existing WAF list items it owns.
+`MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX` lets each updater instance decide which WAF list items it recognizes as its own.

 ## Goal

-Isolate ownership safely when multiple updater instances may touch the same WAF list.
-Ownership affects item discovery, mutation scope, and shutdown cleanup, but it is only one part of the WAF semantic model.
+Isolate WAF item ownership safely when multiple updater instances may touch the same WAF list.
+This note defines the WAF attribute-based ownership layer inside the ownership model.

 ## Core Model

 - `WAF_LIST_ITEM_COMMENT` is the comment this instance writes to WAF list items that it creates.
-- `MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX` is the selector used to decide which existing WAF list items are managed by this instance.
+- `MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX` is the attribute-based selector used to decide which WAF list items are managed by this instance.
 - These settings are separate by design: one controls writes, and one controls mutation scope.

-Ownership is orthogonal to family intent and lifecycle ownership.

-- Ownership scope answers which existing items this updater may touch.
-- Family scope answers whether an IP family is in scope for this run.
-- Desired-target intent answers which target IPs the updater wants covered for an in-scope family.
-- Lifecycle ownership answers whether shutdown may delete only matched items or the whole list root.

-Shared family-scope and desired-target semantics are defined in [IP Family Intent and Target Providers](ip-family-intent-and-target-providers.markdown).
-This note defines WAF ownership and its interaction with family and lifecycle scope.
+Within the ownership model:

+- resource ownership is defined elsewhere
+- IP-family ownership is defined in [Ownership Model](ownership-model.markdown)
+- this note defines WAF attribute-based ownership
-Shared reconciliation and lifecycle-ownership semantics are defined in [Unified Reconciliation and Lifecycle Ownership](unified-reconciliation-and-lifecycle-ownership.markdown).
-This note defines the WAF-specific instantiation.
+- reconciliation semantics are defined in [Reconciliation Algorithm](reconciliation-algorithm.markdown)

 The selector uses Go `regexp` RE2 syntax with `MatchString` semantics, not implicit full-match behavior.